manaskarnik09/Interstellar-Probe/README.md

 ---

 ## 🚀 Future Work
-- Complete **optimized trajectory** to the Heliopause/ISM using models
+- Complete **optimized trajectory** to the Heliopause/ISM using models.
+- Investigate the difference between the Pykep and GMAT models.
+- Get actual delta v values for DSM/TCMs.

 ---